Redux vs local state

 - during app lifetime, there is a higher probability your state will grow and need to connect with more components.
 Meaning if there is a chance state will need to be global - it will eventually happen.
 Setting it global upfront makes it easier to scale and avoids potentially expensive refactors.

-- Redux has a big ecosystem of supporting tools like selectors, thunks and React connect that abstract and optimize a lot of common patterns and are actively maintained by community
+- Redux has a big ecosystem of supporting tools like selectors, thunks and React connect that abstract and optimize a lot of common patterns and are well documented and actively maintained by community

 - Redux has middleware

 - In my experience, Redux allows scaling without increasing complexity as long as verbose code is accepted as the tradeoff